ajpetersons/sid/readme.md

 fragments (of fixed length) of k-grams.
 Window size also represents the maximum interval between two consecutive fingerprints.

-### JSON results:
+### Output directory:
-By setting this parameter, similarity results can be retrieved in JSON format for further processing in GUI tools or other methods.
-By default SID outputs the results in a prettified format after completing detection.
-Unfortunately formatting is not yet implemented, so JSON output is returned always.
+By setting this parameter, output directory can be specified, where HTML reports will be stored after similarity detection is finished.
+If this parameter is left untouched, results in JSON format will be printed which can be used for further processing in GUI tools or other methods.

 One parameter, however, is enabled by default in source code level - use of robust Winnowing algorithm.
 This parameter controls fingerprint selection